 Vinegar Mold Removal Method for Old Clay

-The things you need to have with this process is:
+The things you need to have with this process are:

 With all these ingredients in place, you need to start by pouring the vinegar into your spray bottle.
 Make sure you avoid watering it down.
 You do not have to worry about the smell, though.
 It will go away in a matter of a few hours or so.